 The UX designer is instrumental as he/she carves out the whole structure of the user journey; while the UI designer adds to this given frame with his/her visual and interactive elements.

 It's similar to how construction works.
-If the foundations are not laid strong, their outer, skeletal work is not good enough to support the material in between, the constructed model may break.
+If the foundations are not laid strong, their outer, skeletal work is not good enough to support the material in between, and the constructed model may break.

 You could say that UX design is somewhat the architect in the product development process whereas the UI design is more of a builder.